 - Communities Unlimited, the Tennessee Valley Authority, and the City of Memphis all have programs to help small businesses grow and prosper.
 In fact, two local businesses recently teamed-up to launch the $15 million Memphis Small Business Opportunity Loan Fund.

 - Memphis Daily News reports that Greater Memphis is a hotbed for high-demand jobs including those in the information technology (IT), healthcare, engineering, business and financial operations, and transportation and moving sectors.

 - It’s not only white-collar jobs that are in demand in Memphis.
 The Mississippi River, five major freight railroads, two interstate highways, and Memphis International Airport – the second-busiest cargo airport in the world - make Memphis a transportation and distribution hub where blue collar workers are always in demand.

-- Nearly 85% of the residents in Memphis hold a high school diploma or higher, while more than 25% have a bachelor’s degree or an advanced degree, according to the U.S. Census Bureau.
+- Over 88% of the residents in Memphis hold a high school diploma or higher, while nearly 29% have a bachelor’s degree or an advanced degree.

 - The music and entertainment industries help keep Memphis rocking.
 Live blues, soul, and rock ‘n roll music is literally everywhere.
 Major motion pictures made in Memphis include Elvis and Me, The Firm, Black Snake Moan, and the unforgettable The Silence of the Lambs with Anthony Hopkins and Jodie Foster.